espitiaandres/studyfi/README.md

 ### TODO:
 - improve README.md documentation (add screenshots, more detail)
-- improve stylings on each component
-- add avatars to chat?
 - what to do if multiple users with the same name in the same room